tys203831/tys203831/README.md

 **A little introduction about me:**
 - Marketing executive at ShareInvestor
-- Proficient in ChatGPT copywriting, Mailchimp campaigns, and Python automation
+- Proficient in ChatGPT copywriting, Mailchimp campaigns, Google Analytics and Python automation
 - Aspiring business analyst with a passion for data-driven insights and strategic evaluation

 📖 I'm currently learning...